DrashtiMSheth/CaterSync/README.md

 Managing workforce during large events can be chaotic — from chefs and waiters to drivers and decorators, every role matters.

-**SmartServe** eliminates this chaos by offering a **modern, intelligent workforce management solution** that ensures the right people are at the right place, at the right time.
+**CaterSync** eliminates this chaos by offering a **modern, intelligent workforce management solution** that ensures the right people are at the right place, at the right time.

 ---